Arun M. Kumar: KPMG in India

-Under Arun M. Kumar’s leadership, KPMG in India overcame several challenges over a period of five years.
-Today in India, KPMG has the second largest workforce for KPMG anywhere across the world with over 32,000 employees.
-With Kumar at helm KPMG in India is said to have focused on specific areas of growth – ranging from special situations to do with stressed assets to cyber security.
-Kumar made sure that the Firm leverages on talent and skill availability in India to serve markets in proximate areas from Africa to East Asia.
-The many consequential steps taken by Kumar have ensured that KPMG India continues to build on its momentum along a well-thought-through strategic trajectory.
+Under Kumar’s leadership, KPMG in India overcame several challenges over a period of five years.
+Today in India, KPMG has the second largest workforce for KPMG across the world with over 32,000 employees.
+With Kumar at helm, KPMG in India is said to have focused on specific areas of growth – ranging from special situations to do with stressed assets to cyber security.
+Kumar took action to ensure that the Firm leverages on talent and skill availability in India to serve markets in proximate areas from Africa to East Asia.